locationtech/geomesa/docs/user/convert/common.rst

 each feature.

 The ``user-data`` element supports arbitrary key-value pairs that will be set in the user data for each SimpleFeature.
-For example, it could be used to specify feature-level :ref:`accumulo_visibilities`.
+For example, it could be used for :ref:`data_security`.

 The ``options`` element supports parsing and validation behavior.
 See :ref:`converter_validation` for details.